Associate Professor of Business Economics, Kelley School of Business, Indiana University

 When consumers are unsure of the exact standard that a quality certificate or label represents, they must infer the difficulty of the standard in part from observing which firms adopt the label.
 Key results from the certification and disclosure literatures are thereby altered.
 First, consumers are more suspicious of a label if a firm with a bad reputation adopts it, so certification can be less appealing to bad firms than average firms or good firms.
 Second, as the number of available labels increases, the informativeness of certification decreases rather than increases.
 Third, adoption of a label by one firm need not increase pressure on other firms to also adopt it.
 Instead, a label can be either "legitimitized" or "spoiled" for use by other products depending on whether a product with a favorable or unfavorable reputation is certified first.
 These problems are mitigated if certification is mandatory or if some standards are "focal", even if standards remain uncertain.
 The model is applied to eco-labels and is also revelant for nutrition labels, academic journals, club memberships, diplomas, and related environments.

-Persuasion by Cheap Talk (Slides).
+Persuasion by Cheap Talk (with Online Robustness Appendix) (Slides).
 Archishman Chakraborty and Rick Harbaugh, American Economic Review, 2010.

 We consider the credibility, persuasiveness, and informativeness of multidimensional cheap talk by an expert to a decision maker.
 We find that an expert with state-independent preferences can always make credible comparative statements that trade off the expert's incentive to exaggerate on each dimension.
 Such communication benefits the expert -- cheap talk is "persuasive" -- if her preferences are quasiconvex.
 Communication benefits a decision maker by allowing for a more informed decision, but strategic interactions between multiple decision makers can reverse this gain.
 We apply these results to topics including media bias, advertising, product recommendations, voting, and auction disclosure.